 Fluoride treatment is most frequently associated with treating the vulnerable teeth of young kids.
 The fact of the matter is that fluoride is valuable for kids, adolescents, and adults alike.
 There is plenty of research to indicate that fluoride plays a big role in fighting tooth decay as we age as adults.
 It’s ability to strengthen and protect teeth is one that is equally valuable to you and your kids.
-Here at Lisa Gitelson, DMD and David Wilson, DMD we take the continued health of your teeth seriously, which is why we offer fluoride treatments to all patients.
+Here at Lisa Gitelson, DMD we take the continued health of your teeth seriously, which is why we offer fluoride treatments to all patients.

 What is Fluoride?Interestingly, fluoride is a naturally occurring mineral that is frequently found in water supplies and different varieties of foods.
 It does a great job in strengthening the enamel on your teeth which makes them more resistant to damaging forces like acids, sugars, and the bacteria that causes tooth decay.
 As you drink water or eat foods that have fluoride in them it gets deposited on the enamel of your teeth.